-No. of options over ordinary shares No. of fully paid ordinary shares
+No. of options No. of fully paid

+over ordinary shares ordinary shares

 Mark Jones - 5,860,000

-Douglas Rose - 4,549,748
+Douglas Rose - 4,749,748

 Terence Brown - -

 There were no ordinary shares issued by the Company during or since the end of the financial year as a result of the exercise of options.